 Mid-Atlantic Rift

 Thingvellir is full of dramatic cliffs, gorges, and rivers.
 This is due to its location in the rift valley, between the North American and Eurasian tectonic plates.
 So, basically part of the island is on the North American tectonic plate and the remainder is on the Eurasian plate.
-Better yet, Iceland is the only place this Mid-Atlantic Rift is only above sea-level.
+Better yet, Iceland is the only place this Mid-Atlantic Rift is above sea-level.
 You can literally stand, walk, or swim between the two tectonic plates.
 When you visit, you should walk alongside each plate or take a stroll between the edge of the North-American plate through Almannagjá Gorge.
 This gorge may seem familiar to Game of Thrones fans.
-The hike ends at a nice waterfall called Öxaráfoss
+The hike ends at a nice waterfall called Öxaráfoss.

 Also check out Thingvallavatn while at Thingvellir National Park.
 This beautiful lake located in the south of the park is the largest lake in Iceland.